 \section{Illustrative Industry Architecture}

-In this section, we describe an illustrative industry architecture for a potential UK CBDC by identifying initial requirements, describing the logical architecture, and analysing how it meets the requirements.
-We adopt the Bank of England’s platform model, i.e.\ we do not consider other models in the remainder of this paper.
+In this section, we describe an illustrative industry architecture for a potential UK CBDC by identifying the initial requirements, describing the logical architecture, and analysing how it meets the requirements.
+We adopt the Bank of England’s platform model; that is, we do not consider other models in the remainder of this paper.